cityofaustin/ctxfloods-backend/README.md

 ```
 Specify `seed: true` if you would like the seed data to be loaded into your deployed backend.

+A deployed backend CloudFormation stack consists of a Postgres database and 8 lambda function endpoints (located in the `handlers/` directory).
+All of this will be created automatically when TravisCI's build phase runs `serverless.yml` from `deployment/deploy.sh`.

+Environment variables are sourced from `deployment/vars` depending on your branch.
+(All feature branches share the same environment variables as `dev.sh`.
+Any feature branch specific configs should be handled in `deployment/devDeployConfig.js`.)
+Any environment variable prefixed with `TRAVIS_` is a secret environment variable that is stored in TravisCI.
+It will get loaded in during the build phase of a TravisCI/github deployment.

+It would be possible to deploy ctxfloods without continuous integration by running `deployment/deploy.sh`.
+However, you would have to provide your own substitutes for the `TRAVIS_` environment variables.

 ## Development Tips
 + If you added a new postgres migration file to the backend, regenerate the frontend's graphql schema file by running `yarn get-schema`
++ Environment variables prefixed by `TRAVIS_` are secret variables stored in TravisCI.
+They get loaded in during the build phase of a TravisCI/github deployment.